Dar3071/Real-Time-Sentiment-Analysis-Dashboard/PROJECT.md

-# Project Overview: Real-Time Sentiment Analysis Dashboard
+# Project Overview: Twitter Sentiment Analysis Dashboard

 ## Objective
 Build a portfolio project demonstrating skills in Python, API integration, machine learning, data visualization, and cloud deployment by creating a dashboard that analyzes tweet sentiment in near real-time using the Twitter API Free tier.